dmarkey/macos-virt/README.md

 > :warning: **This package contains a swift binary called macos-virt-runner.
 It is not signed.
 An attempt is made to sign it using your Mac's inbuilt cert, if this causes you any problems open an issue.**

+> :warning: **This is alpha software.
+Please don't run your production DB on this.**

 ### Features

 * Quickstart seamless setup, 5 minutes until your VM is ready to use.